Capsule Sponge Test

 What happens during my test?

 The nurse uses an applicator to place the capsule on the back of your tongue.
-You will be given warm water to drink and asked to swallow the capsule.
-You may feel the string in your mouth to begin with, but usually that feeling goes away.
+The nurse will give you warm water to drink, and ask you to swallow the capsule.
+You may feel the string in your mouth to begin with, but that feeling usually goes away.

-After swallowing, the capsule will stay in your stomach for seven minutes until it dissolves, releasing a small soft sponge.
+After swallowing, the capsule will stay in your stomach for 7 minutes until it dissolves.
+Once it has dissolved, a small soft sponge is released.
 During this time, you stay in the room with the nurse performing the procedure.
-Feel free to bring something to do to distract you, such as a book or phone.
+Please bring something to do to distract you, such as a book or phone.

 3. 05_man_profile-1692862966.png

 The nurse will gently remove the sponge by pulling on the thread.
-This will only take one or two seconds and should not be painful, but you may feel like the inside of your gullet is being brushed.
-As it is pulled out, the sponge collects a sample of the cells lining your oesophagus (food pipe).
+This will only take 1 or 2 seconds.
+It should not be painful, but you may feel like the inside of your gullet is being brushed.
+As the sponge is pulled out, it collects a sample of the cells lining your oesophagus (food pipe).
 Although this is a quick process, it may cause you to gag.

 What happens after my appointment?